Majapahit: The first king, Kertarajasa Jayawardhana

 In 1293, Raden Wijaya founded a stronghold with the capital Majapahit.
 The exact date used as the birth of the Majapahit kingdom is the day of his coronation, the 15th of Kartika month in the year 1215 using the Javanese Shaka era, which equates to 10 November 1293.
 During his coronation he was given the formal name Kertarajasa Jayawardhana.
-King Kertarajasa took all four daughters of Kertanegara as his wives, his first wife and prime queen consort Tribhuwaneswari, and her sisters; Prajnaparamita, Narendraduhita, and Gayatri Rajapatni the youngest.
-He also took a Sumatran Malay Dharmasraya princess named Dara Petak as his wife.
+King Kertarajasa took all four daughters of Kertanegara as his wives, his first wife and prime queen consort Tribhuwaneswari, and her sisters: Prajnaparamita, Narendraduhita, and Gayatri Rajapatni the youngest.
+According to Pararaton, he also took a Sumatran Malay Dharmasraya princess named Dara Petak as his wife.

 The new kingdom faced challenges.
 Some of Kertarajasa's most trusted men, including Ranggalawe, Sora, and Nambi rebelled against him, though unsuccessfully.
 It was suspected that the Mahapati Halayudha set the conspiracy to overthrow all of his rivals in the court, led them to revolt against the king, while he gained king's favour and attained the highest position in the government.
 However, following the death of the last rebel Kuti, Halayudha's treachery was exposed, subsequently, he was captured, jailed for his stratagems and then sentenced to death.
 Wijaya himself died in 1309.

 Jayanegara

-Kertarajasa Wijaya was succeeded by his heir Jayanegara, his son with his Malayu Dharmasraya spouse, Indreswari.
+Kertarajasa Wijaya was succeeded by his heir Jayanegara.
 The reign of Jayanegara was a difficult and chaotic one, troubled with several rebellions by his father's former companions in arms.
-Among others are Gajah Biru's rebellion in 1314 and the Kuti rebellion in 1319.
+Among others are Gajah Biru's rebellion in 1314, Semi rebellion in 1318, and the Kuti rebellion in 1319.
 The Kuti rebellion was the most dangerous one, as Kuti managed to take control of the capital city.
 With the help of Gajah Mada and his Bhayangkara palace guard, Jayanegara barely escaped from the capital and safely hid in Badander village.
 While the king was in hiding, Gajah Mada returned to the capital city to assess the situation.
 After learning that Kuti's rebellion was not supported by the people or nobles of Majapahit court, Gajah Mada raised resistance forces to crush the Kuti rebellion.

 After Kuti forces were defeated, Jayanegara was safely returned to his throne.
 For his loyalty and excellent service, Gajah Mada was promoted to high office to begin his career in royal court politics.